The following information is provided for reference purposes only and should be used at your own risk!

 Note: O-rings will adjust position and fit correctly once sealing plate is installed.

-Installation of vanos seals
+Installation of Vanos seals

-During following seals installation procedure, great care should be taken to not drop and damage vanos components.
+During following seals installation procedure, great care should be taken to not drop and damage Vanos components.
 Perform work over table, so if part is dropped it will fall to table top.

-Installation of vanos intake seals
+Installation of Vanos intake seals

-Remove vanos intake cylinder cover.
+Remove Vanos intake cylinder cover.

 Remove cover 3 mounting bolts (5mm hex bit socket 3/8″ / 3/8″ ratchet).